mattkferguson/oci-analyzeImage-func-jsonDB/README.md

 ```

 **Important**: You must manually delete all objects from the Object Storage bucket before running `terraform destroy`, or the operation will fail.

+## Legal Notice

+This project is for educational/demonstration purposes.
+When deploying:

+- Review Oracle Cloud pricing and terms of service
+- Ensure compliance with applicable data protection regulations
+- This code is provided as-is without warranty